Nassef Chourak

-Nassef Chourak (born 21 July 2004) is a Dutch association footballer who plays for AFC Ajax.
+Nassef Chourak (born 21 July 2004) is a Dutch footballer who plays as a midfielder for Allsvenskan club Kalmar FF.

 Early life

 Chourak hails from the South Holland region of the Netherlands.
 He is of Moroccan descent.

 Career

 A sought-after youth player, Chourak featured in the academy teams of Sparta Rotterdam and ADO Den Haag and was involved in a tug-of-war between Feyenoord and AFC Ajax in 2022.
-A proposed move to Premier League side Chelsea reportedly fell-through after British regulations changed after Britain left the EU.
+A proposed move to Premier League side Chelsea reportedly fell through after British regulations changed after Britain left the EU.

-In August 2023, he signed a one year professional contract with AFC Ajax, with the option of two more years.
+In August 2023, he signed a one-year professional contract with AFC Ajax, with the option of two more years.
 That month, on 25 August 2023 he made his senior debut in the Eerste Divisie away against SC Cambuur.

-In August 2024, he signed a new three year contract with Ajax.
+In August 2024, he signed a new three-year contract with Ajax.

+In January 2026, Chourak left Ajax for Allsvenskan side Kalmar FF.

+International career

+Chourak played 5 games for the Netherlands national under-15 football team.